Wabinab/pay-near/README.md

 As for the **warning! check payment destination** you should only have two: `pay_testnet.testnet`, and `pay_near.near`.
 Beware of phishings!
 Usually, you can check for more information just before you approve the transaction, look around for extra links that dropdown into extra information, or wallet app tends to show it in its information as well, where you can verify.

 ### Pay / Send Money
+To scan the QR code, just click on the camera and give permission for camera access.
+It'll detect for main camera, which on your phone, it's most likely the back camera.
+Bring in your QR code from Earn, and meddle around until it scans.

+The gray button below is to **deactivate camera**, if you don't want to scan anymore.

+Upon scanning success, it'll redirect you the transaction page.
+Check that it's calling `transfer` from more information, and it's getting to the correct address `pay-near.near` or `pay-testnet.testnet`, and check the amount is correct, then proceed.
+Upon finish, you'll be redirected back, and display a receipt.

 ### Logout/Sign Out